WanRuYang/TokyoGo/README.md

 **Figure 4: Counts of top 200 popular venues of each tourist source groups**

-6. Comparison among different visitor sources were performed to refine the recommendation.
+6. Comparison among reivews from different visitor sources were performed to refine the recommendation:
+  1) popular keywords were all translated to English,
+  2) For each venue, the keywords were formated into a vector with length equal to total counts of keywords in the entire dateset.
+     If a keyword appears in a venue's document, the value was assigned to one; otherwise 0
+  3) Non-negative matrix factorization was applied on the aforementioned keywords vectors to group the venues to 5 different tops
+  4) Manually adjusted topics of the venues.

+7. A pesudo user-item evaluation score matrix was generated with each visitor's action on ecah venues's page (namely "likes", "photos posted", and "tips posted"), and use graphlab's factorization recommender model to make a list of recommended venes.
+8. Weighted the score predicted by the aforementioned model by the topics and homecity group, and return the top few venues.
-7. UI developemnt: Let user pick photos they are interested and homecity group, plot recommendation attractions on map.
+9. UI developemnt: Let user pick photos they are interested and also their homecity group, plot recommendation attractions on map.

 #### Limitations: